Epsom Mental Health & Well-Being Festival 2018

 Over the year we have regular planning meetings and this enables us to keep a close eye on any risks and find a solution where possible.

 We will report to donors on the week as whole and also by activity.

 We ask all visitors to complete evaluation sheets which are then analysed and feed back to the board of trustees.
 Following this a report would be sent to donors.

-Amount Heading Description £3,000 Publicity Cost of all promotional activities £1,000 Administration Cost for admin and planning £2,000 Catering holding lunches each day £4,000 Activities Cost / expenses for weeks events
+Amount Heading Description £5,000 Publicity Cost of all promotional activities £3,000 Administration Cost for admin and planning £3,000 Catering Provide refreshments and lunches each day £4,000 Activities Cost / expenses for weeks events

 Current Funding / Pledges

 Our activities are based in Epsom Surrey, Population of 76000 approx with over 31,500 Households.
 We try and reach other areas and boroughs in Surrey.
 Epsom has a long association with mental health as in the early 1900's we had five psychiatric hospitals and many local people where employed to work at these.

 We also use social media to reach as many people as possible with this new media.